How To

 For a non-removable battery, you have to shut down the Mac.
 Then press the power button and Shift, Control, Option keys simultaneously for about 10-15sec.
 Afterward, release all the keys and press the power button to turn on your Mac.
 Similarly, for a removable battery, you have to turn off your Mac and remove the battery.
 Then you have to press and hold down the power button for about 5 sec.
 Now, put the battery again and press the power button to turn on your Mac.

-8. Adjust your MacBook’s Fan Speed:
+9. Check your MacBook’s Fan

 SMC Fan Control is a free app that helps you in adjusting the fan’s speed.
 First, you have to install it.
 It will appear in the top bar after installation.
 From there you can check not only the temperature of your MacBook but can also see the current speed of the fan.